 Travel policy checklist

 What BCD Travel is doing

-The COVID-19 pandemic highlights the importance of having a dynamic, digestible and meaningful policy that is easy to update as global travel risks evolve.
-If your policy is outdated, your travelers won’t have the information they need as they get back on the road.
+The last two years have highlighted the importance of having a dynamic, digestible and meaningful policy that is easy to update as global travel risks evolve.
+If your policy is outdated, your travelers won’t have the information they need as they return to travel.
 Now is the time to revamp your policy so it can be a cornerstone of your back to travel strategy.

 Senior Vice President, Advito